Improve Your Comfort Zone ~ Adjust Your Attitude

 Start out by writing down a list of goals.
 It is important to write it because this way the left side of your brain is being activated and you will retain the knowledge.
 Be sure you write each goal in a positive language and in the present tense e.g. ‘I do not mind jumping oxers’ becomes ‘I love jumping oxers’.

-The next step is to write a few specific ‘to do’ goals and put them on a timeline e.g. by the end of the month ( write the date) I will ride three days a week without stirrups, read a book or view a DVD and learn the aids for a shoulder in.
+The next step is to write a few specific ‘to do’ goals and put them on a timeline e.g. by the end of the month (write the date) I will ride three days a week without stirrups, read a book or view a DVD or check online and learn the aids for a shoulder in.
 Place copies of this list where you will see it around the house or barn to remind yourself on a daily basis.
 This is to motivate you to keep on track.
 You can even write out a list of reasons that these tasks need to be completed.
 This will serve as a gentle reminder if you find yourself not achieving the goals you set out for yourself in the timeframe.

 You know that if you want to achieve a different result you cannot keep doing the same thing so you must change what you are doing.
 Reboot and succeed!
 It is therefore important that you change the pattern of things you perform which you can do firstly in your mind.
 Let’s say you are nervous of the trot canter transition and find yourself holding tight on the inside rein and blocking the horse’s inside shoulder so your horse picks up the wrong lead.
 Sit in a chair and picture yourself riding as usual.
 Think about what you are wearing, what the reins feel like in your hands, how the breeze blows in your face and how the air smells.
 Then break the pattern by jumping out of the chair and doing something silly like singing a tune at the top of your lungs and jumping up and down.
 Now sit back down and retune your mind.
 Picture yourself again on your horse but this time softly releasing the inside rein and the horse coming up in front of you and softly taking the correct lead in a relaxed manner.
 Repeat this image in your mind and create a word to define it e.g. rein.
 Now you have made a correction in your brain and by using the word ‘rein’ and reminding yourself of it during your ride your transition will improve.
 The word is your anchor word and you can create others to help you with any situation.
 This will focus you on the task and the way to complete it.